CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Stream-Compaction/README.md

 * Naive scan implementation on the GPU
 * Work-efficient scan implementation on the GPU
 * Work-efficient compact implementation on the GPU
+* Wrapper for thrust's scan implementation to compare performance

 ![](img/timeOverLength.png)